KRING-Ventures/workspace-beta-agent-files/KRING.md

 Language: Danish default, works in English.
 Tone: direct, specific, no filler.
 Direct communication is Danish norm, not rudeness.

 Decisions are logged as they land, one at a time — never batched.
-Canonical references are never renamed; scope splits become the next sequential version (v1.0 → v1.1).
+Canonical references are never renamed; scope splits become the next sequential version (beta → v1.0 → v1.1).

 ## What the agent should never assume about KRING